Health and safety

-REA is currently working to align its existing occupational health and safety management system with the requirements of the internationally recognised OSHAS 18001 standard.
+The company is currently working towards achieving the Indonesian Health and Safety Work Management System (“SMK3”) accreditation, whilst also working towards full implementation of the international standards of Operational Health and Safety Management System (“OHSAS”) 18001.
+It takes time for health and safety practices to become fully embedded in workforce practices.
 As part of this process a series of audits and Hazard Identification, Risk Assessment and Risk Control (HIRARC) exercises have been conducted at REA’s mills and established plantations by both external consultants and the group’s safety team.
-A variety of measures have been taken to address the issues identified during these assessments.
+A range of measures have been implemented to address the issues identified during these assessments.
 These include:

 - Introduction of a more comprehensive safety induction for new employees and contractors